markwragg/markwragg.github.io/drafts/powershell-vs-python.md

 $y.city
 ```

-PowerShell converts JSON to a PSCustomObject, so the key/values become properties.
+PowerShell converts JSON to a PSCustomObject.

 ```plaintext
 Bob